PrimeLending seeks to combine the clarity of an online mortgage broker with the personal touch of a neighborhood bank.

 The site does not limit its scope to borrowing; it guides an applicant through the entire process of buying or refinancing a home, from deciding whether to buy a home to closing on a loan.

-Customers can also find how-to videos, application-specific instructions, and tools such as mortgage calculators on the site.
+Customers can also find how-to videos, application-specific instructions, and tools such as mortgage and VA Loan calculators on the site.

 Working with PrimeLending In Person